geekyfox/scheming/leanpub/chapter_1.md

 But then I'm running a risk of ending up with an implementation of a chunk of Scheme standard library that is neat, and cute, and pretty, and a garbage collector that is as terrific as a garbage collector in a pet project may possibly be, and **they don't quite fit!**

 And then I'll have a dilemma.
 Either I'll have to redo one or both of them.
 Which probably won't be 100% waste, as I hope to have learned a few things on the way, but it's still double work.
-Or else I can refuse to accept sunk costs and then stubbornly work around the incompatibilities between my own standard library implementation and my own garbage collector, and that's just dumb.
+Or else I can refuse to accept sunk costs and then stubbornly work around the incompatibilities between my own standard library implementation and my own garbage collector.
+And that's just dumb.

 But as long as something *isn't done at all*, I can be totally sure that it *isn't done wrong*.
 There's a certain Zen feeling to it.